mt-ch/F1-Scraper/README.md

 ## F1 Scraper

-F1 Scraper is a web application buit in React, that utilises an F1 stastic API (Ergast) to dsiplay the latest F1 standings, schedule and results.
+F1 Scraper is a web application buit in React, that utilises an F1 statistic API (Ergast) to dsiplay the latest F1 standings, schedule and results.

 Technologies used in this project: